Trevor van Riemsdyk: Personal life

-He is the younger brother of James van Riemsdyk who plays in the NHL for the Philadelphia Flyers.
+He is the younger brother of James van Riemsdyk who plays in the NHL for the Detroit Red Wings.
 A third brother, Brendan van Riemsdyk, played hockey at New Hampshire before transferring to Northeastern.
 The boys were born to Frans and Allison van Riemsdyk.
 Frans was born in the Netherlands and raised in New Jersey.

+Van Riemsdyk is the You Can Play ambassador for the Capitals.
+The organization works to eliminate homophobia in sports.
+After then Arizona Coyotes defenseman Travis Dermott defied the NHL's ban on "pride tape," van Riemsdyk praised the move and said he had been brainstorming how to get around the ban prior to the league lifting it in response to Dermott's actions.